astronomer/astro-docs/enterprise/v0.16/06_manage-astronomer/05_upgrade-astronomer.md

 For example, upgrading Astronomer from v0.16.4 to v0.16.5 would be considered upgrading to a patch version, whereas upgrading from v0.15.0 to v0.16.0 would be considered upgrading to the latest minor version.

-The following setup is only for upgrading to the latest patch version.
-To upgrade to the latest minor version, read [Upgrade to Astronomer Enterprise v0.23](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-to-0-23)
+This guide walks through the process of upgrading Astronomer to a patch version, to upgrade to the latest minor version, read [Upgrade to Astronomer Enterprise v0.23](https://www.astronomer.io/docs/enterprise/v0.16/manage-astronomer/upgrade-to-0-23).

 ## Step 1: Ensure You Have a Copy of Your Astronomer config.yaml File